 Skip to main content

-Public Cloud Connectivity - Create
+Public Cloud Connectivity - Add new connectivity

 In this guide, we will walk you through the steps to provision or designed an Azure cloud connector.
 Let's get started!

-2. Go to Add new connectivity
+1. Add new connectivity

-2. Select an existing project for a cloud connectors hosting the Cloud connector.
+Select an existing project for a cloud connectors hosting the Cloud connector.

-4. Click on Next button
+3. Click on Next button

-5. Define the Orange POP and network settings
+Define the Orange POP and bandwidth settings.

 Select the existing and known VPN on which you want to connect the cloud connector.